 When writing your copy, avoid words that don’t mirror confidence.
 Typical examples include possibly, maybe, probability, just, think, and need.
 Instead of beating about the bush, be concise and direct with your messaging, making sure that your point gets across without unnecessary details.

 Writing your copy with confidence makes it easy to address your readers directly and nudge them to take action.
 It helps you filter out content that won’t appeal to your readers, establish your organization as an authority, and generate leads.
+Additionally, with QuillBot’s APA citation generator, you can ensure your academic writing adheres to the American Psychological Association (APA) guidelines, allowing you to cite sources accurately and efficiently.
+This powerful tool simplifies the citation process, saving you time and ensuring your work is well-referenced, adding to your readership confidence.

 The lead gives you a chance to impress right off the bat.
 But, as copywriters, we tend to craft lengthy intros packed with stats, metaphors, imagery, and humor in an attempt to impress.